 Offered on a monthly basis starting in the fall of 2017, each program will take place from 11:30 a.m. to 12:30 p.m. and offer a nice lunch, provocative topics, and engaging dialogue.
-The fall 2017 lineup is as follows:
+The fall 2017 lineup included:

 Customized Leadership Institutes

 While Spark is available to take any company meeting to its next level, it is also a facility that will give you a very tailored, very company-specific learning experience.

 This is where our connection to Lipscomb University benefits you.
 Lipscomb offers a very deep well from which you can draw knowledge in very specific areas.
 Consider half-day, one-day or a customized leadership institute in specific areas that will grow your company best.